WICG/trust-token-api/README.md

 If the publisher can configure issuers in response headers (or otherwise early in the page load), then they could invoke a redemption in parallel with the page loading, before the relevant `fetch()` calls.

-### Non-web sources of tokens

-Private state token issuance could be expanded to other entities (the operating system, or native applications) capable of making an informed decision about whether to grant tokens.
-Naturally, this would need to take into consideration different systems' security models in order for these tokens to maintain their meaning.
-(For instance, on some platforms, malicious applications might routinely have similar privileges to the operating system itself, which would at best reduce the signal-to-noise ratio of tokens created on those operating systems.)

 ## Appendix